Spettacolo83/camidecavalls/test-routes/README.md

 1. **Run your app** in iOS Simulator
 2. **While running**, in Xcode menu:
-   - **Debug → Simulate Location → Add GPX File to Project...**
+   - **Debug → Simulate Location → Add GPX File to Workspace...**
-   - Select: `test-routes/ios/route_1.gpx`
+   - Select: `test-routes/ios/simulator/route_1_simulator.gpx`
+3. **Then select**: Debug → Simulate Location → route_1_simulator
-3. **Simulator will play the route**
+4. **Simulator will play the route**
-   - Icon should turn blue when active
-   - Movement is automatic
+   - Movement is automatic based on timestamps

 **Note**: GPX file must be added while the app is running for it to work.

+**⚠️ iOS Altitude Limitation**: The iOS Simulator ignores elevation data from GPX files - this is an Apple limitation.
+Altitude features can only be tested on real iOS devices.

 #### Method 2: Command Line (Static Location Only)